 Step 1.
 Use an Earth Fault Loop Tester or select the Earth Fault Loop Test option on a multifunctional tester such as the Megger 1553.

 Step 2.
 Test on the incoming side of the installation.
 Connect one test lead to the Line terminal, the second test lead to the Neutral terminal and the third (usually green) test lead to the incoming Earth conductor.

 Step 3.
 Press the TEST button.
 The measurement should be a low reading ohm value.

 Do not forget to record this value of `Ze` on the Electrical Installation Certificate.

 How to test the highest Earth Fault Loop Impedance (Zs)?

 Having obtained the `Ze` value for the installation, the value of `Zs` can be easily calculated for every circuit.
-During the City and Guilds 2394 and 2395 practical assessment it is allowed to test each and every circuit for the value of `Zs`; however, because of the limited time at hand it is advised to calculate the value of `Zs` instead of direct measurement.
+During the City and Guilds 2391 practical assessment it is allowed to test each and every circuit for the value of `Zs`; however, because of the limited time at hand it is advised to calculate the value of `Zs` instead of direct measurement.